phuptqn/wpExtra/wp-content/plugins/livemesh-siteorigin-widgets/readme.txt

 == Changelog ==

+= 2.2.1 =
+* Fixed - Bug fixes.

+= 2.2 =
+* Added – Seamless control of number of columns at all device resolutions for all those elements that involve grid – posts/portfolio grid, clients, services, testimonials, team, charts, pricing table etc.
+* Added - Sample animations for services, clients, testimonials, team and pricing table.

+= 2.1 =
+* Added – New simpler grid system for all elements that use grid.

+= 2.0 =
+* Moved to a single code base for premium and free versions

+= 1.7.4 =
+* Fixed – Posts Grid columns will not align in fit rows patterns in certain sites.
+* Updated - The waypoints script to 4.x version

 = 1.7.3 =
-* Fixed – Livemesh Grid columns can break in certain resolutions in FireFox.
+* Fixed – Posts Grid columns can break in certain resolutions in FireFox.
 * Fixed - The piechart value is not being rounded.
 * Fixed - The post grid and posts carousel date format not reflecting the user preference specified in Settings page.